kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins.md

 }
 ```

-Now you can use add `kubernetes.io/ingress-bandwidth` and `kubernetes.io/egress-bandwidth` annotation to your pod.
+Now you can add the `kubernetes.io/ingress-bandwidth` and `kubernetes.io/egress-bandwidth` annotations to your pod.

 ```yaml
 apiVersion: v1